About the Sonos Play:1

 More details on the Sonos Play:1

-Sonos PLAY:1: The PLAY:1 is part of the Sonos wireless multiroom music eco-system consisting of a family of wireless network speakers, players, and amplifiers.
-Start with a single PLAY:1 speaker and add more over time - including the Sonos PLAY:1 / PLAY:3 / PLAY:5 powered speakers, the Sonos One voice-activated speaker, the Sonos Connect:Amp / Connect zone players, and the PLAYBAR / PLAYBASE / BEAM soundbar speakers (all sold separately).
+Sonos PLAY:1: The PLAY:1 is part of the Sonos wireless multiroom audio eco-system consisting of a family of wireless network speakers, players, and amplifiers.
+Start with a single Sonos product and add more Sonos products over time - including speakers, soundbars, players, and amplifiers (all sold separately - see Accessories Tab).
+With multiple zones, you can play the same or different songs in different rooms of your home.
 Up to 32 Sonos devices can be connected in one system.
-With multiple zones, you can play the same or different songs in different rooms.

 Two Custom-Designed Drivers + Dedicated Amplifiers: The Sonos PLAY:1 uses two state-of the-art digital amplifiers individually coupled with two drivers (1" tweeter/3.5" mid-woofer) to deliver great sound to any room.
 The wireless music system provides pure, clean sound that is perfect for bringing room filling music to a kitchen, bedroom, office, or just about any room in your home.